 Stuffed, grilled, sautéed, I will take peppers any way they come.
 Especially if they come straight out of the garden.
 The good news is that peppers are easy to grow, but growing amazing, huge, voluptuous peppers takes a few secret tricks of the trade.
-Good news – we’ve got them all.
-For maximum production for beautiful, tasty, peppers.
+Good news – we’ve got the secret to growing peppers… all of them!

 Start Out Right